jmorgan28/FinalProject-Term2/README.md

 - Made different spawn points and colors for each player<br>
 - Got rid of glitch where error would occur when shooting someone<br>
 - Made new menu screen where you can input a server so you don't have to just play locally<br>
+-
+6/3/16<br>
+Matthew:<br>
+- worked on lowering lag between clients and clients now have equivalent lag 6/4/16<br>
+Matthew:<br>
+-everyone can hear
+-they all know what everyone is doing and at the right speed 6/5/16<br>
+Matthew:<br>
+-fixed health restore across clients
+-fixed using the lazer power up across clients -clients no longer randomly disappear from people's screens